jkendall327/QuietTime/README.md

 The slider on the main screen is very ugly.
 I'm planning to change it once I figure out control templates in WPF.

-The program has essentially no unit tests, which I aim to fix.
+The program has essentially no unit tests.

+Once I get more comfortable with GitHub Actions I'd like to automate releases.

+I'm interested in adding more options for accessibility, such as a high-contrast mode and screen-reader automation for custom controls.

+I plan to make QuietTime open for localization into other languages.

 I have only tested QuietTime on my personal set-up.
 Please let me know if something doesn't work on your system!